lambdaxymox/cglinalg/README.md

   fixed-sized array so they can be sent to across FFI boundaries.
 * **Few Dependencies** -- The library should be relatively self-contained.
 To support portability and maintainability, **cglinalg** is designed with few external dependencies.
-The biggest dependency---`proptest`---is a development dependency only.
-Moreover the library should compile fast.
+The biggest dependencies---`proptest` and `criterion`---are development dependencies only.
+Also, the library only uses stable Rust.
 * **Type Safety** -- Leverage Rust's type system and zero-cost abstractions to ensure code correctness, abstraction, and intelligibility do not come at the cost of performance.